 Candidates for the M.Ed. in School Psychology must meet all college and university requirements for admission and retention.
-Preference is given to applicants with an undergraduate major in psychology or education (including special education), a GPA above 3.0, and combined verbal and quantitative scores above 300 on the Graduate Record Examination (GRE) General Test.
-Applications must include three letters of recommendation and a personal statement of interest and goals.
+Preference is given to applicants with an undergraduate major in psychology or education (including special education), a GPA above 3.0, and minimum score at the 40th percentile on both the verbal and quantitative sections on the Graduate Record Examination (GRE) General Test.
+Applications must include at least two letters of recommendation and a personal statement of interest and goals.
 Complete application materials, including transcripts and test scores, must be received by January 1st to be considered for summer semester admission.
-Our program admits about six students each year.
+Our program admits about six to eight students each year.

-Students completing a Master of Education in Special Education must complete both a written comprehensive examination and an oral examination.
+Students completing a Master of Education in School Psychological Examiner must complete both a written comprehensive examination and an oral examination.

 All requirements for the M.Ed. must be completed within a period of eight years from the date of completion of the first course to be applied toward the degree.